SangBinLee93/SangBinLee93.github.io/_pages/myjourney.md

 [![FLipkart](/assets/images/GS.png)](https://www.giantstep.co.kr){:target="_blank"}

+* Headhunted by GIANTSTEP's Head of VFX Department.
+* Optimized GIANTSTEP's hair simulation pipeline.
+* Introduced Houdini (Vellum and VEX) for advanced effects.
+* Hair simulation for key LOSTARK CINEMATIC shots.
+* Early promoted as Intermediate level artist.
+* Cloth simulation for key shots, and educated Houdini.
+* Softbody simulation.

 When I get into GIANTSTEP, I learned Yeti basics from pipeline Technical Director, taiyoung Song.
-His knowledge about Yeti was so great, so I could understand the current status about GIANTSTEP’s pipeline.
+His expertise helped me quickly understand the company's process.
 I suggested to modify GIANTSTEP’s pipeline, more accurate with rest-pose, uv, and guide curve set data.

 After one month, I started work with [LOSTARK CINEMATIC](https://www.youtube.com/watch?v=jOvTuiwLcuI){:target="_blank" .btn .btn--primary .btn--small} Project.
 I managed all hair data from all outsourcing companies.
 I reviewed their errors, retouched the hair curves.
 One day, they also produced main shots but the quality was not enough.
 I suggested for my manager to give me a opportunity to work on the hair simulation for the shots.
 So, I could start working with the Kamen's helmet shot, which is the most important shot in the entire timeline.